 - activating your rhomboids

-Doing those four things will create good stability and protection to the shoulder so that you can do a shoulder safe deadlift.
+Doing those four things will create good stability and protection for the shoulder so you can do a shoulder-safe deadlift.

 Common Mistakes in the Deadlift that can Lead to Shoulder Pain

-If I am flexed in the thoracic spine, the arms end up hanging and there’s greater risk of that shoulder being pulled out of its ideal position or centration.
-I want to make sure that there is ideal alignment or position of the shoulder to protect it from re-injury.
-The 4 things that I highlighted will help with that.
+If I am flexed in the thoracic spine, the arms hang, and there’s a greater risk of that shoulder being pulled out of its ideal position or centration.
+I want to ensure a perfect alignment or part of the shoulder to protect it from re-injury.
+The four things that I highlighted will help with that.

 Four Things to Remember

 - If I flatten out the thoracic spine more (activate the thoracic extensor muscles), this will help put the shoulder in a better position.

 - Then if I end up activating the mid traps, this will put better tension around the shoulder blade.